Services

 Allotment Map

-The map above is interactive.
-You can move, zoom and see where all our sites are around Ashington.
+The map below is interactive — you can move, zoom, and see where all our allotment sites are located around Ashington.

 Allotment Fires

-The Tenant is responsible for any bonfire lit on the allotment plot and must not leave a fire unattended or left to smoulder.
+The Tenant is responsible for any bonfire lit on their allotment plot and must not leave a fire unattended or smouldering.
+The following rules apply to all allotment fires:

-• All bonfires are subject to prevailing weather and wind conditions i.e. if there is any risk of smoke causing nuisance to neighbouring residents and properties the bonfire will not be lit.
+• Bonfires must only be lit if weather and wind conditions are safe — do not light a fire if there is any risk of smoke causing a nuisance to neighbouring residents or properties.

-• Consideration is always given to neighbouring residents who may be sitting in their garden or drying washing etc. and be prepared to put the bonfire out should the wind change direction whilst burning.
+• Be considerate to neighbouring residents who may be in their garden or drying washing, and be prepared to extinguish the fire if the wind changes direction.

-• All bonfires can only be lit on weekdays, Monday to Friday, and ensure no bonfires whatsoever take place at weekends or on bank holidays.
+• Bonfires may only be lit on weekdays (Monday to Friday).
+No bonfires are permitted at weekends or on bank holidays.

-• No household rubbish is to be burnt or anything that would give rise to dark smoke.
-Under no circumstances whatsoever should any waste material be brought onto the allotment site to be burnt (including furniture, mattresses, plastic packaging, rubber-based materials, tyres, or anything containing plastic, foam or paint etc).
+• No household rubbish may be burned.
+Under no circumstances should any waste material be brought onto the allotment site to be burned — this includes furniture, mattresses, plastic packaging, rubber-based materials, tyres, or anything containing plastic, foam, or paint.

-• Bonfires should be located away from any trees, fences, footpaths, roadways, and buildings.
+• Bonfires must be located away from trees, fences, footpaths, roadways, and buildings.

 • No fuels or spirits should be used to help light a bonfire.

-• Bonfires should where possible be within a burning bin to keep the fire under control.
+• Where possible, bonfires should be within a burning bin to keep the fire under control.

-• All bonfires are fully extinguished before the Tenant leaves the site and bonfires should never be left to smoulder.
+• All bonfires must be fully extinguished before leaving the site.
+Fires must never be left to smoulder.

 If you are interested in applying for an allotment please complete the form below and we will contact you.